 Maintenance and Utilities

 The Maintenance and Operations division of Facilities Management manages and maintains all of Brock University's buildings and campus.
-Through our multi-discipline tradesmen, their supervisors and our grounds team, we provide:
+Through our multi-discipline tradesmen and their supervisors, we provide:

 One-Stop Shopping from our Customer Service Co-ordinator - Ext.
 3717

 Our Customer Service Co-ordinator is trained to handle a variety of requests ranging from emergency to routine maintenance work as well as to offer guidance for renovation work.

 To reduce the number of emergencies and equipment breakdowns, we conduct on going preventative maintenance - such as inspections, lubrication, electrical sub-station maintenance, etc. - on such things as our building heating, cooling and ventilation systems and electrical distribution system as well as our vans, snow clearing and grounds equipment.

 The everyday maintenance work that occurs in the facilities we manage - such as carpentry, plumbing, door and lock repair - are logged into our computer-based work order system.
 Parts are ordered if required and tradesmen are dispatched to complete the repair.

 Utilities and Services